The Need is Great

 From Classroom to Community, the Mission Continues

 A Brother's vocation does not end at retirement.
 It unfolds across seasons, each one distinct, each one sacred.
-KabarA ensures that we, as Lasallians, can walk with the Brothers through each phase, so that dignity and presence mark every stage of life.
+The KabarA Challenge ensures that we, as Lasallians, can walk with the Brothers through each phase, so that dignity and presence mark every stage of life.

 Teaching and Legacy